moemoechu/tabby-terminal-charset/README.md

 Add a tab context menu to switch charset in Tabby terminal like gbk, shift_jis, euc-kr etc...

+## Background

+Tabby's terminal front xterm.js is design for UTF-8.
+This plugin using iconv-lite module to convert text charset on the fly.
+[This page](https://xtermjs.org/docs/guides/encoding/) explains the principle.

 ## Features

 - [x] Support GBK/GB2312/GB18030/Big5/Shift_JIS/EUC-JP/EUC-KR charset.